safesoftware/FMETraining/ServerAuthoring6AdvancedWorkflows/Exercise2.md

 ![](./Images/Img6.214.Ex2.DownloadSpatialiteDB.png?)

-Save the file to the Elections folder, so you will remember where it is; i.e. C:\FMEData2018\Data\Elections\VotingDivisions.sl3
+Save the file to the Elections folder, so you will remember where it is; i.e., C:\FMEData2018\Data\Elections\VotingDivisions.sl3

 <br>**5) Generate Workspace**